-Our church is one of the few in the diocese which uses the Prayer Book and the King James Bible almost exclusively.
+Our church is one of the few in the diocese which uses the Prayer Book (BCP) almost exclusively.
 The pattern of worship is simple: always 10.30am, 1st and 3rd Sundays - Mattins, all others - Holy Communion.
 For Mattins we sing the canticles to familiar chants plus four hymns.
 For Communion we just sing four hymns.
 We have a two manual pipe organ in excellent condition.
 All singing, good and not so good, is much appreciated.

 The capacity of the church is about 120 and a typical congregation numbers about 35, with many guests visiting from the Hotel.
 We have recently installed an induction loop for the hard of hearing but otherwise no amplification.

 1866 by Healey for Miss Rawson of Nidd Hall.
 Gritstone, graduated grey slate roof.
 4-bay nave with west tower of 3 stages, north aisle and south porch; 2-bay chancel.
 Gothic arch to gabled porch; roll moulding and hoodmould possibly C13.
 Nave windows of 3 cusped lights, chancel of 1 and 2 lights.
 Large buttresses; gable copings, cross finials.
 3-light east window with 2 quatrefoil and I trefoil opening under a hoodmould.

 The north aisle has three 2-light and one 3-light window; the vestry has a plain 4-light window.
 The west tower has angle buttresses up to bell stage, gableted to top of first stage, paired lancets to west, narrow lancets on each side to second stage and elaborate 2-light belfry openings with central shaft in large pointed arch with attached shafts, hoodmould and pierced quatrefoil and inner cusping to tympanum.
 Embattled parapets and crocketed finials.
 Outside the main door and east is a 12th century cross base Grade 2 listed.